Great Scotland Yard: 1874–1910

 Later that year, the Metropolitan Police repaired the building and converted it to accommodate living quarters for the Police Commissioner and his top deputies on the first floor.
 The façade as we know it was refurbished in 1910, along with the sides of the hotel, creating the building as we know it now.

 History of the whole building, 1910–2013

 The current Edwardian building was completed in 1910 and served as the British Army Recruitment Office for World War I and World War 2.
 It was used by the Ministry of Defence until 2013, first as a recruitment office and then as a library until 2004.

-In 2013, the lease of the building was purchased by the LuLu Group for £110 million.
+In 2013, the building was purchased by the UAE company LuLu Group for £110 million.

 Filming location

 A World War II scene in the motion picture Atonement (2007) with Keira Knightley and James McAvoy was filmed in this road, as was a scene from Harry Potter and the Deathly Hallows – Part 1 (2010).
 The road was also used as part of the car chase scene from the James Bond film Skyfall (2012)..
 It was also used for the opening scene of the Marvel Studios film Doctor Strange in 2016.